MetaMask/delegation-framework/documents/DelegationManager.md

 ## Redeeming a Delegation

 `redeemDelegation` method that can be used by delegation redeemers to execute some `Execution` which will be verified by the `DelegationManager` before ultimately calling `executeAsExecutor` on the root delegator.
+The delegations have to be redeemed in the same delegation manager that was used to create the delegation signature otherwise they will revert.
+Delegator accounts must allow the delegation manager to call the function `executeAsExecutor`.

 Our `DelegationManager` implementation: